 Add a Teacher Note to share how you incorporated it into your lesson.

 I recommend taking one trip to locate/buy tools and materials for this job.
 The following materials are necessary:

 -2 medium to large cardboard boxes that fit inside each other with 3-4 inches or so of space around the sides of the box.
+Also you can use a LARGE and Medium pizza box and similarly create insulation and a smaller space to heat up.
 Also necessary is a large piece of cardboard for the reflector that is as wide as the widest part of the large box and about 2-3 feet long.
 These can be found at most stores, just ask an employee for boxes they don't need anymore.